 - On extremely hot days, your air conditioner will run for longer periods at a time and have shorter “off” periods than on moderate days.

 - The average recommended setting while you are at home is 78 degrees for cooling, and 68 degrees for heating.
-Adverse affects on the cost of running your air conditioning system: There are many conditions that add extra heat and/or humidity to your home and, therefore, affect the cost of operating your air conditioning.
+Adverse effects on the cost of running your air conditioning system: There are many conditions that add extra heat and/or humidity to your home and, therefore, affect the cost of operating your Mesa AZ air conditioner repair.
 Your unit will work longer and cost more to keep you comfortable under these conditions:

 - Entrance doors are frequently opened and closed